mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

-Manoeuvre Drive: In order to use the manoeuvre drive, the ship requires an amount of Power equal to 10% of the hull’s total tonnage multiplied by the maximum Thrust the drive is capable of (multiply by 0.25 if the ship is capable only of Thrust 0).
+Manoeuvre Drive: In order to use the manoeuvre drive, the ship requires an amount of Power equal to 10% of the hull's total tonnage multiplied by the maximum Thrust the drive is capable of (multiply by 0.25 if the ship is capable only of Thrust 0).
 Note that reaction drives do not require Power.

-Jump Drive: In order to use the jump drive, the ship requires an amount of Power equal to 10% of the hull’s total tonnage multiplied by the maximum jump number the drive is capable of.
+Jump Drive: In order to use the jump drive, the ship requires an amount of Power equal to 10% of the hull's total tonnage multiplied by the maximum jump number the drive is capable of.
 Only fusion and antimatter power plants can generate the intense burst of energy